Kobby6-lang/Dino-Game/README.md

 ,,,

 Make it a private void called Destroy add instance which can process the code above.

+The code below is apply to the code Destroy Immediate and making it happen.

 ,,,